Hybrid Training for Vision-Language-Action Models: Experiments

 With this experiment, we aim to verify the hypothesis that VLAs using \our can develop intuitive `thinking'.
 If the hypothesis is correct, we expect increased performance compared to standard VLAs, thanks to the knowledge internalized by training on reasoning traces.

 As imitation learning performance can greatly vary with the number of demonstrations, we evaluate models trained with different amounts of demonstrations: 300, 750, 1500, 3000.
-Overall performance is summarized in Figure \ref{fig:clevrskills_bench} and detailed performance per task is provided in Appendix.
-The most evident result is that the hypothesis behind this work is confirmed: the models trained with \our not only outperform standard VLAs, but they also generally perform better than models trained with the ECoT and HiRobot recipes, at all data scales. , proportionally split between task groups.
+Overall performance is summarized in Figure \ref{fig:clevrskills_bench}.
+The most evident result is that the hypothesis behind this work is confirmed: the models trained with \our not only outperform standard VLAs, but they also generally perform better than models trained with the ECoT and HiRobot recipes, at all data scales.
+In Appendix, we additionally provide detailed performance per task.
+These results highlight that the \our approach is particularly beneficial, compared to standard VLA training, for more complex and longer-horizon tasks.

-As imitation learning performance can greatly change with the number of demonstrations, we evaluate models trained with different amounts of data, ranging from 300, to 750 to 1500 demos, where demos are equally divided among task groups.